 1. Source Additional Inventory

-Due to the increased number of shoppers during the Prime Day, sellers must have inventory stocked high, especially the best selling products.
+Due to the increased number of shoppers during Prime Day, sellers must have inventory stocked high, especially the best-selling products.
 You don’t want to go out of stock when a crowd of potential buyers comes around.

 Consumers will be on a hunt.
 They will want to compare prices, get better deals, and offers.